SymbioticEDA/MARLANN/arch.md

     +------------+-------------+--------+-----+
 ```

-- Call: Push the address of the next instruction to the call stack and continue
+- Call (OPCODE=1): Push the address of the next instruction to the call stack and continue
 executing at the given MEM-ADDR.
 (CODE-ADDR must be zero.)

-- Return: Pop an address from the call stack and continue executing at that
+- Return (OPCODE=2): Pop an address from the call stack and continue executing at that
 address.
 Stop if the call stack is empty.
 (MEM-ADDR and CODE-ADDR must be zero.)

-- Execute: Execute compute code from the CODE-ADDR.
+- Execute (OPCODE=3): Execute compute code from the CODE-ADDR.
 MEM-ADDR contains the number
 of instructions to execute.